G. Wilse Robinson Endowed Lectures

 Wilse Robinson was born in Kansas City, Missouri on July 27, 1924.
 He attended schools in Kansas City and Clearwater, Florida.
 Wilse served in the U.S. Navy during WW II in the Pacific theater, requiring at one point, memorization of the color-blindness test because he was quite red-green color blind!
 Wilse then enrolled at the Georgia Institute of Technology, where he earned both B.S.
 (1947) and M.S.
 (1949) degrees in Chemistry.
 His master's thesis, under the direction of Professor W. H. Eberhardt, concerned intensity perturbations in weak electronic transitions in molecular systems.
 He obtained his Ph.D. in Physical Chemistry at the University of Iowa (without a research advisor!) in 1952 for work on microwave spectroscopy and the theory of quadruple interactions.

 In 1976 Wilse came to Texas Tech University, where Wilse was appointed Robert A. Welch Professor of Chemistry and Professor of Physics, positions he held until his death.
-At Texas Tech, Wilse established the Picosecond Spectroscopy and Quantum Radiation Laboratory to continue his investigations into condensed phase, and especially aqueous, dynamics.
+At Texas Tech, Wilse established the Picosecond Spectroscopy and Quantum Radiation Laboratory to continue his investigations into condensed phases and, especially, aqueous dynamics.
 As a result of experimental studies in the 1980s of the solvent-dependent photophysics of naphthols and anilironaphthalene sulfonates, Wilse began to focus on the structure and dynamics of the hydrated electron and proton, and eventually on the structure of liquid water itself.

 Wilse concentrated most on developing and implementing a model of water that would faithfully describe the solvent density as a function of temperature and pressure, a feature that he felt was critical to any model that could accurately describe solvation in diverse contexts.
 The water model that emerged was based on a two-state mixture description of the components of the liquid, and emphasized the interaction of nonnearest neighbors in addition to the traditional focus on near-neighbor tetrahedral coordination.
 In the context of the model, the density maximum arises from outer-neighbor structural transformations.
 In 1996, Wilse developed a simple one-dimensional analytical model that is able to reproduce the density and other properties of water over a wide range of temperatures and pressures.
 Typically, the new ideas and approaches were applied to biological systems and, in 1999, he described a model for cold and heat denaturation of proteins in solution based on the temperature-dependent proportions of ice-Ih-type and ice-II-type bonding in the liquid.